 Advanced-level network monitoring software is ideal for profoundly monitoring network activity.
-This software tells which apps use the most bandwidth and whether there is any packet loss.
+This software tells which apps use the most bandwidth and whether packet loss exists.
 In addition, it also helps to optimize and troubleshoot internet-connected devices.

-If you’re looking for some reliable network monitoring software, below is a quick overview into the eight best network performance monitoring tools to detect and fix packet loss:
+If you’re looking for some reliable network monitoring software, below is a quick overview of the eight best network performance monitoring tools to detect and fix packet loss:

-- PRTG network monitoring: It helps check the lost packets and UDP packets lost and troubleshot wireless packet loss.
+- PRTG network monitoring: It helps check the lost packets and UDP packets lost and troubleshoot wireless packet loss.

 - SolarWinds Network Performance Monitor: It automates network device monitoring and gives an alert when the switch or traffic processing the device starts to approach its capacity limits.

 - The Datadog Network Performance Monitoring: It offers impressive features like the Ping tests and packet sampling and monitors whether the performance issue is due to the cloud platform or the internet connection.

 - Nagios: It is a free, open-source network monitoring tool that offers s a configuration management module that checks the setup of each device on the network and logs it.

 - OpManager: It offers an alarm and notification feature to stay updated with the packet information, connected devices list, and network performance regardless of location.